httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Integrity preference fields  {#want-fields}

-Senders can indicate their interest in integrity fields and hashing algorithm preferences using the
+Senders can indicate their interest in Integrity fields and hashing algorithm preferences using the
 `Want-Representation-Digest` or `Want-Content-Digest` fields.
 These can be used in both requests and responses.